A BRIEF HISTORY OF THE WINDSOR LOCKS LIONS AMBULANCE CORPS

 MEDIC 2

 Good fortune had finally arrived.
 The FINAST Corporation housed an ambulance that it used for its employees, as well as for mutual aid to our town.
-After the FINAST Ambulance stopped taking calls, and negotiations with Chief Barile and the State OEMS, the corporation decided to donate its 1976 Dodge ambulance to the Windsor Locks Lions Ambulance Corps.
+After the FINAST Ambulance stopped taking calls, negotiations took place with Chief Barile and the State OEMS resulting in the corporation donating its 1976 Dodge ambulance to the Windsor Locks Lions Ambulance Corps.
 We gratefully accepted that vehicle, which was donated in the memory of Laurie "Irish" Moran in May, 1989.
-On August 12, 1989, during ceremonies at ambu-lance headquarters, the town commissioned our first Medic 2.
+On August 12, 1989, during ceremonies at ambulance headquarters, the town commissioned our first Medic 2.

 EXPANSION OF HEADQUARTERS